 Under the RPI-X form of regulation, the service provider retains the benefits of out-performance (or suffers the consequences of under-performance) against the allowances set for the five years.

-Apart from this, the RIC had included the efficiency carryover mechanism for Capex, which meant an efficiency gain (loss) in Capex was to be calculated as the WACC multiplied by the reduction (increase) in Capex against the Capex forecast.
+Apart from this, the RIC had included the efficiency carryover mechanism for Capex, which meant an efficiency gain (or loss) in Capex was to be calculated as the Weighted Average Cost of Capital (WACC) multiplied by the reduction (or increase) in Capex against the Capex forecast.

-Regulators have long acknowledged that a service provider will, at the time of a new price review, want to know what proportion of the additional gains derived from its extra exertions, that it will be allowed to retain at the end of each review period and for how long.
+Regulators have long acknowledged that at the time of a new price review, a service provider will want to know what proportion of the additional gains derived from its extra exertions it will be allowed to retain at the end of each review period and the length of time it would be able to do so.
 The issue of benefit sharing thus arises.